timothycdc/TOSS/site/content/docs.md

 ###### FIGURE 3.2 ↓
  ![Screenshot of Netlify CMS](../img/ins-7.png)
 ###### You won't see this page, but keep in mind it has been the cause of my recent trauma.
 It always helps to check the site a few minutes after you publish an article to make sure it shows up properly.
 If it doesnt, check your code again, or if you can't find out what's wrong, just throw your article back into 'In Review' status.
+Then ask someone more competent than you to help you fix the issue.

 ## 4. Other Pages on The Site
 ### About Page